+NOTE 5: This must be present in case of a user logon from multiple different MC service UEs using the same MC service ID.

 Table 10.9.2.2-2 describes the information flow from the location management server to the location management client for location information reporting.